 Linear friction welding is compatible with just about any non-round geometry and is ideal for uniquely shaped geometries.

-And, click here to explore weld development and production possibilities on MTI's LF35-75, which has the largest tooling envelope of any linear friction welder in the world.
+Explore weld development and production possibilities on MTI's LF35-75, which has the largest tooling envelope of any Linear friction welder in the world.